 Alpha Estate believes that the Human factor is essential to the expression of all elements, and state that the “main feature of our work is the ‘soul’ of the people that participate every day in the dream” …tasting the vintners love in a glass, right!

 Xinomavro (pron.
 Ksee-noh-mah-vroh – hard ‘K’) is considered the noblest varietal from northern Greece.
-This 2014 vintage is 100% Xinomavro and for me a lovely cross boarder find!
+This 2014 vintage is 100% Xinomavro and for me a lovely cross border find!
 It is sourced from a single vineyard block named ‘Hedgehog’ as this was the ancient nesting area for the species.
 Alpha Estate today, continues to preserve and protect this local animal.

 The vineyard altitude is approximately 690 meters with a northern exposure facing Petron Lake and the Voras mountains.
 With poor soils, excellent drainage and mild water deficits, it results in small berries with intense red colours, concentrated flavours and beautiful aromas.